polterguy/polterguy.github.io/documentation/magic/components/log/index.md

 all log entries, including your debug log entries - While in production Magic won't create log entries for debug log items.

+## Internals

+By default log items will be persisted into your magic _"log_entries"_ database table, but it is possible to persist log items into for instance a NoSQL based database.
+See [how to configure NoSQL logging here](/documentation/magic.data.cql/).
+If you use NoSQL logging however, you will not be able to view statistics in your dashboard due to how NoSQL database systems don't provide (good) mechanisms to aggregate and group data.

 * [Read more about logging from Hyperlambda](/documentation/magic.lambda.logging/)
 * [Back to middleware documentation](/documentation/magic/)